calebcrouse3/mortgage-calculator/README.md

 - Make format of highlights the same as summary for consistency
 - Make a tips sections for navigating the calculator
 - Give leads on each tab of questions this can help answer
+- Use annotations on the charts instead of at the top
+- Hide boarder box on expander and move arrow next to text

 ### Tech Notes
 Had to forward from app.mortgage-calculator to load balancer domain in aws console.